radhika2104/piano-tiles-game-hackathon2/README.md

 - Game can be played using keys A,S,D, F or mouse click
 - User has to click on black block just above the yellow row to start the game
 - While using keys, follow the key mentioned on black blocks to select via. using keys

-    # Scenario for Game over
+## Game over scenario
 - Selecting a white block anytime during game
 - If no block is selected and user looses chance to select as row moves out of view
 - Make sure to select the blocks in order i.e. from bottom to top, skipping any row in order will end the game as skipping rows is not valid

 ## Technologies Used 🛠️
 Vanilla Javascript